Skip to main content

 Instructional materials shall be approved and adopted by the local board.
 EC Section 240 requires that “Governing boards of school districts shall adopt instructional materials in accordance with the provisions of Section 60040” relating to social content standards.
 Local boards shall decide, through a resolution, as to whether instructional materials are aligned to the content standards and are consistent with the content and cycles of the curriculum framework adopted by the State Board of Education for: (i) Mathematics; (ii) Science; (iii) History-social science; (iv) English language arts, including the English language development component of an adopted program.

-Content and instruction offered by a third-party provider do not meet live interaction or synchronous instruction requirements and may not be used toward the time value of pupil work product for the claiming of apportionment.
+Content and instruction offered by a third-party provider do not meet live interaction or synchronous instruction requirements and may not be used toward the time value of student work product for the claiming of apportionment.

 Yes.
 LEAs have the discretion to implement independent study as either a program or a school.
 The legal authority for a school district to meet its instructional day requirements and the annual instructional time requirements mandates that instruction be under the immediate supervision of a certificated employee to be included in instructional day and minute calculations.
 These requirements are both district level and site level requirements, and both carry a financial penalty when unmet.